Gesee-y/Cruise.jl/README.md

 Cruise already comes with two default architectures: ECS and SceneTree.

+## Plugins

+In order  to extend itself, Cruise rely on a **plugin system**.
+In Cruise, the systems (or modules) executions are driven by an DAG (Direct Acyclic Graph) which represent the dependcies between modules and their execution order.
+Then a given graph is assigned to a specific part of the gameloop (before update, after update, etc.).
+So a **plugin** is basically a given subgraph that just have to be merged at a given part of the gameloop in the main graph to be used.

+This way we can build a renderer plugin, an ECS plugin,a Scene tree plugin, a physic plugin or event a bundles of plugins (Complete ECS architecture plugin).

 ## Modules

 > The following structure is just abstract.
 Cruise.jl isn't really structured as such a set of tools.
 It's just a way to illustrate its internals.